 In its 5th Assessment Report, the IPCC made its sharpest analysis yet of anthropogenic climate change and its irreversible risks.
 Scientists are increasingly assertive in alerting to the fact that we cannot proceed with the current status quo if we are to avoid dangerous interferences with the climate system.
 A technological, institutional and human turn of Copernican dimensions is required.
-It must have immediate effect, global range and enact substantial inversions in current practices of energy production and use (IPCC press release, 13 April 2014).
+It must have immediate effect, global range and substantial investments (IPCC press release, 13 April 2014).

 In the last few years numerous social movements and networks have been proposing and experimenting with alternatives that are showing effective at small scales in performing a shift towards a low-carbon future.
 Complementing the existing ecologist movement, “eco-villages”, Transition initiatives, “degrowth” groups, cooperatives, projects focusing on “voluntary simplicity”, “slow pace”, ecological economics, political ecology, the “good life” (sumak kawsay, suma qamaña or teko kavi) and other ideas have been emerging far and wide.

 Given current and projected levels of greenhouse gas emissions, action plans must take planetary limits into account.
 Those limits are also related to resource depletion and the foreseeable end of the era of easy oil.
 The International Energy Agency estimates that the production of conventional oil peaked in 2006 and several reports signal that coal and gas peaks will take place in the next five decades.